Ralph B. Clark Regional Park: Park facilities and activities

 Amphitheater, barbecues, baseball/softball fields, bicycling, fire rings, fishing, group picnic areas, hiking trails, horseshoe pits, Interpretive Center, interpretive programs, model sail boating, picnic tables, picnic shelters, playground equipment, tennis courts, volleyball courts.

+"The Yard", north of Rosecrans Avenue, has three softball fields and a trail.
+This portion is often closed, and is within Fullerton city limits.
+There are three more softball fields in the main park.
+Parking in this section is free, while parking in the main section of the park has a charge per vehicle with no free re-entry.

 Interpretive center

 The interpretive center is a small museum which features ice age fossil and local geology exhibits.
-The small, curated museum is open Tuesday and Saturday 10am-2pm.
+The small, curated museum is usually open Wednesday through Saturday 10am-2pm, subject to staff and volunteer availability.

-The center has an mural of ice age mammals by Mark Hallet.
+The center has a mural of ice age mammals by Mark Hallet.

 Among the fossils on display is a 9-million-year-old baleen whale skeleton that was recovered from a local construction site.
 It is reputed to be one of the only complete Miocene whale fossils in existence.

 Trails

 The park has a pleasant tree shaded trail that runs about 1.2 mi along its periphery (including a 0.3 mi walk along the north edge of the park).

 The trail rises to the top of Camel Hill (located in the north east corner of the park).
 Sights from the top of Camel Hill include Catalina Island, the Long Beach port, Signal Hill, Palos Verdes Peninsula, the KFI radio tower, Hawks Point Bluff, Mount Baldy, the Los Coyotes Country Club, the Santa Ana Mountains and the Huntington Beach Power Plant structures.